 Making Your Mortgage Affordable

 If you cannot afford your current mortgage payment, a mortgage modification is a process that may work for you.
 In a mortgage modification, you negotiate with your lender to obtain a more beneficial loan.
 You may be able to change your loan's terms, interest rate, or monthly payment.
-If you are having difficulty paying your mortgage, I recommend that you contact me at the Law Office of Robert J. Warren; I can assist you in better understanding the mortgage modification process and help determine if it is a viable option for you.
+If you are having difficulty paying your mortgage, I recommend that you contact me at Warren & Cusumano, Attorneys at Law, P.A.; I can assist you in better understanding the mortgage modification process and help determine if it is a viable option for you.
 As a Gainesville bankruptcy attorney who has helped thousands of individuals with debt relief, bankruptcy, and other financial matters in the North Florida area, I am experienced with loan documentation and modification.

 Prevent Foreclosure with a Modification Mediation in Bankruptcy

 Outside of bankruptcy, less than four percent of borrowers have been successful in having their loans modified.
 Fortunately, the bankruptcy courts of North Florida have adopted a new program called Mortgage Modification Mediation.
 This new method of approaching the modification process has an average success rate of around seventy five percent!
 Modification in bankruptcy works better because the court is supervising the process and, rather than deal with the usual inefficient bureaucracy of the banking industry, the bank is compelled to cooperate according to a schedule set by the court and deal in good faith knowing that the court will be reviewing their actions and results.